Home Military Diet Blog Healthiest Condiments on the Military Diet

 Healthiest Condiments on the Military Diet

 The Military Diet is about losing weight, but also keeping it off.
-And to get the best results, we need to eat well on our days off too.
+To get the best results, we need to eat well on our days off too.
 We’re always looking for a little extra zing in our diet, but what are the best and worse condiments we add to our food?

 Sorry to say, but there’s nothing healthy about mayo.
 Processed refined soybean oil is the main ingredient in most mayonnaise which causes internal inflammation and contains too many omega-6 fats.
 Mayo made with 100% olive oil is a healthier choice.